 We hope to discover what awaits us, together with children, artists, and you.

-dear Me is a collaborative project initiated in 2016 by non-profit organization Arts Initiative Tokyo (AIT) and The Nippon Foundation.
+dear Me is a project initiated in 2016 by non-profit organization Arts Initiative Tokyo (AIT), with three-years of funding support from The Nippon Foundation.
 It provides an open approach to learning through art and expression, and a platform where the unknown can be encountered with the goal of creating a society that encourages all children to have hopes and dreams.
 The project is directed towards children and young people in various living situations, including those in children’s homes, foster homes and those refusing to go to school, along with adult supporters.
 In addition to organizing workshops for art appreciation and workshops led by domestic and international artists, dear Me also holds lectures, symposiums and events where participants can learn together about the social issues and systems surrounding children, and gain ideas for the creation of a better society.
 Through various activities and dialogue focused on contemporary art in all its diverse forms, dear Me hopes to explore new possibilities for children, welfare and art.http://dearme.a-i-t.net

 AIT is a non-profit organization established in 2001 (incorporated in 2002) with the aim of exploring contemporary art and its relation to culture and society.
 Working together with individuals, corporations, foundations, and government agencies, AIT conveys the complexity and diversity, as well as the surprises and joys, of contemporary art, and creates a platform for discussion about its background and culture through various programs.http://www.a-i-t.net